 Losing your job is one of the harshest things that can happen to you.
 This is especially hard if you were committed and made extreme sacrifices.
 Getting through the loss won’t be easy, but it is possible.

 The first step is to get all the support you can.
 Share the news with your family and friends.
 Although feelings of shame and despair are normal, you do not need to go through this alone.

-Get you CV updated.
+Get your CV updated.
 Your next fulltime job is to get a new position.
 No, I do not mean send the CV to the whole wide world without them having posted job vacancies, because that is a waste of precious time.
-Let everyone you know help you look out for opportunities for work.
+Let everyone you know help you lookout for opportunities for work.

 Contact your financial advisors for assistance with a plan to deal with the changes in your life’s circumstances.

 Get help to deal with the trauma of the loss of your job.
 Your whole household is affected and you all have to allow each other to deal with the fears and uncertainty.
 At first, you will need counselling to handle the painful situation and to acknowledge your emotions and challenge.
 After helping my clients to deal with the immediate fall out of the situation, I usually go over to a coaching process to assist you to set new goals for your life and to explore new career possibilities.